OjasviChauhan/301DaysOfCode/README.md

 - Learned jQuery and some of its functions like .animate, .css, .pretend, .append, etc.
 - Solved CodeForces Round #646.A problem.
 ## Day 43 : 4th June 2020
+Took part in CodeForces Round #647 and solved its problem A.